christopher-pace/NETGEAR-WiFi-Wordlist/Research/Readme.md

-This is a placeholder for the research files.
+This folder contains the CSV and other files used during the research of this wordlist.